Are you eligible for Medicare? Try our free tool.

 Guard your personal information.

-Medicare or someone representing Medicare will only call to request personal information in these situations:
+Medicare or an individual representing Medicare will only call to request personal information in these situations:

 • A Medicare health or drug plan may call you if you’re already a member of the plan.
 The agent who helped you enroll in the plan, such as an advisor from RetireMed, can also call you.